plopd/bash-supergenpass/README.md

 `supergenpass.sh` will ask for your master password interactively, and it will not be displayed on your terminal.
 Since it is a 24-line shell script, it is quite straightforward to just hardcode it in the script itself, if you don't mind the security compromise.

+### Update of this fork

+(works only on macOS with pbcopy)
+- Copy password on clipboard
+- Clear out clipboard shortly after password creation